manaschaurasia/Clique-Baits-Customer-Journey-Analysis/README.md

 * Comparing product category performance.

 ## 🤝 Contributing
 We welcome contributions from the community!
 If you have any ideas, improvements, or additional analyses, feel free to submit a pull request.
-Together, we can enhance our understanding of the digital advertising landscape in the seafood industry.
+Together, we can enhance our understanding of analytics landscape in the ecommerce industry.